-- Remove the top tray and the rubber mat inside the center console storage area.
-Place the new transmitter into the transmitter pocket. - Press ENGINE START/STOP.
-When the transmitter is learned the DIC display will show that it is ready to program the next transmitter.

-Remove the transmitter from the transmitter pocket and press the transmitter or or button.
+- 4. Remove the top tray and the rubber mat inside the center console storage area.
+Place the new transmitter into the transmitter pocket. - 5.
+Press ENGINE START/STOP.
+When the transmitter is learned the DIC display will show that it is ready to program the next transmitter. - 6.
+Remove the transmitter from the transmitter pocket and press the transmitter 1 or 1 button.